SAP/java-integration-for-sap-mobile-services/validation/mobile-service-broker/README.md

 ## Setup Guide

+The broker requires a compatible CF Java Build Pack.
+As of July 2023, JDK 17 and Spring Boot 3 / Spring Framework 6 is not supported.
+Please don't update the Spring Library versions to 3.x and use the Java 11 build options.

 1. Run `mvn clean install`
 2. Optionally, tweak the configuration environments (see [Configuration Parameters](#configuration-parameters))
 3. Deploy the application with `cf deploy --no-start`